-This project creates an online knowledge hub to consolidate user-friendly tools, programs, and information that showcases how integrating trees on farms can improve farm resilience during environmental and economic shocks.
+The Trees Grow Resilience – Interactive Knowledge Hub project aimed to create an online knowledge hub for Tasmanian farmers, demonstrating how integrating trees on farms can enhance resilience to environmental and economic shocks.

 A simple assessment tool will be developed for farmers and landowners to identify their vulnerability to the impacts of drought, providing them with a risk rating and pathways to increase their preparedness for future droughts.